Accelerating Hybrid XOR$-$CNF Boolean Satisfiability Problems Natively with In-Memory Computing: Introduction

 While hybrid XOR--CNF solvers have predominantly been implemented as software solutions running on digital computers~\cite{conf/sat/2021/NawrockiLFHB21,DBLP:conf/sat/SoosNC09}, there is potential in harnessing the benefits of native XOR--CNF problem formulations using in-memory hardware accelerators.
-In-memory computing (IMC), leveraging analog crossbar arrays for low latency and parallel gradient computation, is a promising technology for building hardware accelerators~\cite{SEB20}.
-IMC accelerators have already demonstrated their ability to enhance both speed and energy efficiency for SAT algorithms in the case of pure CNF SAT problems, outperforming conventional CPUs~\cite{sharma_2023, zhu2023satin, pedretti2025solvingSAT}.
-These energy and latency advantages can be of great benefit in solving complex hybrid XOR--CNF problems, particularly in edge computing applications.
-For instance, it can enhance throughput and reduce energy consumption in channel decoding in wireless base stations~\cite{nandi2024margin}.
-Combining the advantages of a hybrid XOR--CNF formulation with IMC hardware can thus offer considerable advantages in tackling computationally challenging SAT problems.
+In-memory computing (IMC), leveraging analog crossbar arrays for low latency and parallel linear algebra computations, is a promising technology for building hardware accelerators~\cite{SEB20}.
+IMC accelerators have already demonstrated their ability to enhance both speed and energy efficiency for SAT solvers in the case of pure CNF SAT problems, outperforming conventional CPUs~\cite{sharma_2023, zhu2023satin, pedretti2025solvingSAT}.
+Combining the advantages of a hybrid XOR--CNF formulation with IMC hardware could offer considerable advantages in tackling computationally challenging SAT problems with inherent XOR clauses.
+However, compared to pure CNF problems, evaluating XOR clauses requires more complex and energy-intensive circuits that can potentially offset the efficiency and latency advantages of IMC hardware.
+Moreover, XOR clauses can contain many literals, whereas SAT hardware accelerators can often support only a few literals per clause.
+For IMC hardware, a large number of literals can also make it more challenging to retain low error rates during computation, as the corresponding analog signals exhibit an increased dynamic range.